-The Filing Fee status is a reduced enrollment fee status available to graduate students (in Fall and Spring terms only) who have completed all degree requirements (MA or PhD) except for filing of their PhD dissertation or MA thesis.
-Once a student has successfully obtained Filing Fee status, their fees are reduced by one-half.
-Students who use a Filing Fee status for their Master's degree program cannot use it during their doctoral program.
+The Filing Fee is a reduced fee, one-half of the Student Services Fee, for graduate students who have completed all degree requirements (MA or PhD) except for filing of their PhD dissertation or MA thesis.

+Filing Fee is available for the fall and spring semesters only.
+Students may only use Filing Fee once during their academic career at Berkeley.